A Trump Voter And Facebook Insulter Talk It Out — In Person

 Jamie Ruppert of White Haven, Pa. was featured in a story that aired in January.

-She's a swing voter and like much of Luzerne County, where she lives, Jamie switched from voting Democratic in the past to casting her ballot for Trump in 2016.
+She's a swing voter and like much of Luzerne County, where she lives, Ruppert switched from voting Democratic in the past to casting her ballot for Trump in 2016.

 When the story was posted on NPR's Facebook page it received more than 6000 comments.
 The underlying theme from Rupper's critics was that she had been duped into voting from Trump.

 We reached out to 10 people on Facebook who posted nasty comments directed at Ruppert.
 Only two responded.
-One of them happens to live in the next county over from Jamie.
+One of them happens to live in the next county over from Ruppert.

 Amy Whitenight, of Bloomsburg, Pa., posted this comment: